EMI-Group/evonas/README.md

 2025/7/9 update SuperNet Fine-tuning(final)(Depth 01bit code, Script of whole run)

-2025/7/10 update SuperNet Fine-tuning(final)(Recover supernet depth to [2,4,8,4], Add run_script on nyu, Solve some bug)
+2025/7/10 update SuperNet Fine-tuning(final)(Recover supernet depth to [2,4,8,4], Add run_script on nyu, Solve some bugs)

 2025/7/15 update NAS Search(Optimize Abs_rel, Latency and MACs, Special corssover and mutation for mixed code, Check any stage is all zeros, Accelerate the verification process)